tanhuy998/context-js/README.md

 ```

-***Note:** When controller's action that is not defining route, all middleware applied to that action is meaningless.
+***Note:** When a controller's action has no endpoint defined on it, all middleware applied to that action is meaningless.

 ***Best practice***

-Using `@Middleware` like the follwing example is not be adviced, it will be confusing to reading codes
+Using `@Middleware` like the follwing example is not be adviced, it will be confusing for reading.

 ```js
 @routingContext()